Know Thy Reasoner: Not All Language Models Explore Alike: Theory

-To study the role of model diversity, we first propose a framework to decompose reasoning uncertainty, in the same vein as \citet{bakmanKHYB_et_al_2025}.
-Our central question: for a fixed model/policy and compute budget, how should a strategy trade-off \emph{breadth} versus \emph{depth} exploration.
-At one extreme, standard parallel sampling represents one means of allocating all compute to breadth; on the other, depth-first refinement resembles tree search.
-We formalize this trade-off through an abstraction of Monte Carlo Tree Search (MCTS) \citep{wiechowskiGSM2022}.
+To understand the role of diversity, we first delve into what lies at the core of exploration: the trade-off between \emph{breadth} and \emph{depth}.
+For a fixed model and compute/token budget, how should a strategy divide effort between the two?
+At one extreme, standard parallel sampling allocates all compute to breadth; at the other, depth-first refinement resembles tree search which requires a signal (for our purposes, intrinsic) to refine against.
+Model diversity is what ties these together: how a model responds to these signals is governed by its diversity profile, and, this profile shapes the optimal exploration strategy.
+We make this precise by first decomposing reasoning uncertainty~\citet{bakmanKHYB_et_al_2025}, and then formalizing the breadth-depth trade-off through an Monte Carlo Tree Search (MCTS)~\citep{wiechowskiGSM2022} abstraction.

-\textbf{Setup}: Let $q$ represent the problem of interest, and the model, parametrized via $\phi$, generate reasoning trajectories as $\tau\sim p_{\phi}(\cdot)$.
-We define $\mathcal{T}$ as the set of all possible reasoning trajectories (for $q$), and assume that it admits a \emph{partition} into $m$ disjoint measurable sets $\mathcal{T} = \biguplus_{i=1}^m \mathcal{A}_i$.
-Here, each $\mathcal{A}_i$ intuitively represents a class of high-level solution approaches (e.g. analytical, induction-based etc.).
-To characterize the probability of finding a correct trajectory, we define: